Skip to main content

 Can you switch between Windsurf and Cursor?

-Yes, but do not treat AI IDE switching as frictionless.
-Your prompts, rules, context habits, extensions, settings, and project memory will not transfer perfectly.
+Yes, but prompts, rules, context habits, extensions, settings, and project memory will not transfer perfectly.

 FAQ